ivy00johns/MFTF-Tools/README.md

 ## Known Issues
 1. The Search functionality is case-sensitive currently.
-2. The Metadata functions are not complete at this time.
+2. The Search functions for all "Everything" items are not complete at this time.
+3. The Search functions for all "Metadata" items are not complete at this time.